 In terms of body language, Rachel encapsulates approachability and confidence.
 Her smile radiates warmth and energy, while crossed arms signify that she knows what she does.
 Besides, notice how she transmits humanness by keeping her makeover subtle and putting on a simple dress.

 Multidisciplinary marketing strategist and transformation leader, Sami Viitamäki, does it differently by opting for a black and white headshot.

-Going for a B&W image instead of a colorful one can be risky to play with.
+Going for a B&W image instead of a colorful one can be risky.
 Imagine a psychologist putting up a black and white picture.
 It won’t be welcoming and would keep prospects at arm’s length.

 In the marketing context, however, it adds a touch of creativity to Sami’s headshot and makes his eyes the focal point.
-The picture speaks in itself, “I know how to capture attention and use innovative strategies.”—something every marketer wants to achieve.
+The picture speaks for itself, “I know how to capture attention and use innovative strategies,” something every marketer wants to achieve.